kensanata/moku-pona/README.md

 Moku Pona keeps the list of URLs you are subscribed to in directory.
 It's probably `~/.moku-pona` on your system.

-- If you have `MOKU_PONA` environment variable set, then that's your data directory.
+- If you have the `MOKU_PONA` environment variable set, then that's your data directory.
+- If you have the `XDG_DATA_HOME` environment variable set, then your data directory is `$XDG_DATA_HOME/moku-pona`.
+- If you you have the `HOME` environment variable set, and you have a `$HOME/.local` directory, then your data directory is `$HOME/.local/moku-pona`.
-- If you don't, but you have the `HOME` environment variable set (this is what usually happens), then your data directory is `$HOME/.moku-pona`.
+- If you have the `HOME` environment variable set, then your data directory is `$HOME/.moku-pona`.
+- If you have the `APPDATA` environment variable set (Windows), then your data directory is `$APPDATA/moku-pona`.
 - The last option is to have the `LOGDIR` environment variable set.

 The data directory contains a copy of the latest resources.
 The names of these